Advanced Certificate in Wild Animal Studies VEN037

 5. Appropriate Handling

-Animal managers in zoos or in the wild, need to appreciate and see that these things are provided for.
+Animal managers in zoos or in the wild must ensure that these needs are provided for.

 In their natural environment, animals should have all of these things, unless extraordinary situations arise (eg. natural disasters), or man interferes with their environment (eg. encroaching on habitats, extracting water or other resources from a natural habitat, introducing diseases into a natural habitat).